-We also highlight a technical issue which has been sidelined in existing works \cite{Ryu2019_PnP_trained_conv,sedghi2018singular,hertrich2021convolutional,terris2020building,pesquet2021learning}, where filters in CNN denoisers are trained on images of a fixed size but deployed on images of arbitrary size.
-Since the filters are zero-padded to match the image size, their Lispchitz constant depends on the image size.
-For example, consider the $3 \times 3$ Sobel filter $[1, 0, -1; 2, 0, -2; 1, 0, -1]$.
-The Lipschitz constant of this filter applied to images of size $25 \times 25$ is $7.9842$, whereas the Lipschitz constant of the same filter for $256 \times 256$ images is $8$.
+We also highlight a technical issue that has been sidelined in existing works \cite{Ryu2019_PnP_trained_conv,sedghi2018singular,hertrich2021convolutional,terris2020building,pesquet2021learning}, namely, that the CNN filters are trained on images of fixed size but deployed on images of arbitrary size.
+Since the filters must be zero-padded to match the image size, their Lispchitz can change with the size.
+As a concrete example, consider the $3 \times 3$ Sobel filter $[1, 0, -1; 2, 0, -2; 1, 0, -1]$.
+The Lipschitz constant of this filter for an image of size $25 \times 25$ is $7.9842$, whereas the Lipschitz constant for a $256 \times 256$ image is $8$.
 Thus, a guarantee that the Lipschitz bound is independent of the image size is not available for existing CNN denoisers.
 To substantiate our point, we present numerical evidence (see Fig.~\ref{nonexpansiveplots} in Section \ref{Experiments}) showing that BM3D \cite{dabov2007image}, DnCNN \cite{zhang2017beyond}, and N-CNN \cite{Ryu2019_PnP_trained_conv} violate the nonexpansive property.
 Such counterexamples have also been reported in \cite{reehorst2018regularization}.
 Our observations are summarized below: \begin{enumerate}

-To substantiate our point, we present numerical evidence (see Fig.~\ref{nonexpansiveplots}) showing that BM3D \cite{dabov2007image}, DnCNN \cite{zhang2017beyond}, and the denoiser in \cite{Ryu2019_PnP_trained_conv} referred to as N-CNN, violate the nonexpansive property.
-That is, we produce images $\u$ and $\v$ such that $\|\D(\u) -\D(\v) \| / \| \u - \v \|$ is greater than $1$.
-The detailed procedure used to generate these counterexamples is described in Section \ref{nonexamples}.
-We note that such counterexamples have also been reported in \cite{reehorst2018regularization}.
-Note that the denoiser N-CNN is trained for its residual to be nonexpansive.
-In Fig.~\ref{nonexpansiveplots}(c), both N-CNN and its residual are shown to violate the nonexpansive property.

-We note that nonexpansivity is just a sufficient condition for convergence.
-However, as shown in Tables \ref{counterexample1} and \ref{counterexample2}, PnP algorithms may in fact fail to converge if the plugged denoiser is not nonexpansive; the algorithm returns poor reconstructions in such cases (see Table \ref{counterexample1}).
-The procedure used to generate the results in Tables \ref{counterexample1} and \ref{counterexample2} can be found in Section \ref{nonexamples}.
-It has been empirically observed that even RED algorithms can diverge if denoiser is not nonexpansive. (refer Table II in \cite{sun2019block}).